maxviazov/Spring-Frameworks-/Gradle-build-and-release-FAQ.md

-_This FAQ has been written with building and releasing the Spring Framework in mind, but is also general enough to serve as a guide for any Spring project that publishes to http://repo.springsource.org.
-The audience is primarily geared for project leads and committers, but should be valuable for anyone building from source or wanting to understand better how Spring is published, etc.  The focus is on Gradle-based builds, but keep in mind that Maven-based Spring projects can take advantage of the same general steps, e.g. using the [Artifactory Maven 3 Task](http://wiki.jfrog.org/confluence/display/RTF/Bamboo+Artifactory+Plug-in) instead of the Artifactory Gradle Task, etc.  Note that if you're unfamiliar with the benefits of Artifactory and repo.springsource.org in general, you may want to check out the [[SpringSource repository FAQ]]._
+_This FAQ has been written with building and releasing the Spring Framework in mind, but is also general enough to serve as a guide for any Spring project that publishes to http://repo.spring.io.
+The audience is primarily geared for project leads and committers, but should be valuable for anyone building from source or wanting to understand better how Spring is published, etc.  The focus is on Gradle-based builds, but keep in mind that Maven-based Spring projects can take advantage of the same general steps, e.g. using the [Artifactory Maven 3 Task](http://wiki.jfrog.org/confluence/display/RTF/Bamboo+Artifactory+Plug-in) instead of the Artifactory Gradle Task, etc.  Note that if you're unfamiliar with the benefits of Artifactory and repo.spring.io in general, you may want to check out the [[Spring repository FAQ]]._

 ### Table of Contents
 build-related